qchen-dev/multi-container-application/README.md

 4. **Monitor & Scale**:
    Elastic Beanstalk automatically scales the application based on demand and ensures the proper routing of requests to services.

-## 🚀 Deployment Overview

-When you push to the `main` branch:

-1. GitHub Actions will build Docker images for each service.
-2. It will push the images to Docker Hub.
-3. It will zip the entire project (excluding `.git`) into `deploy.zip`.
-4. It will deploy `deploy.zip` to AWS Elastic Beanstalk.
-5. Elastic Beanstalk will pull images from Docker Hub based on your docker-compose.yml.

 ---

 # ⚙️ How It Works (Step-by-Step)